 WHO HE?
-Martin Gordon - bassist, composer, producer, incredulous bystander, wilful participant.
-Sparks, Jet, Radio Stars, Rolling Stones, Blur, Kylie, Sezen Aksu, the Tiger Lillies- and now, solo artiste!
-With an e, my life, already!
+Martin Gordon - bassist, composer, producer, incredulous bystander, willful participant.
+From involvement with bands like Sparks, Jet, Radio Stars, Rolling Stones, Blur, Kylie, Sezen Aksu and the Tiger Lillies to solo artiste!
+With an e, my life already!

 COMMUNICATIONS: Sign up for the newsletter - it will drop into your virtual mailbox whenever there's anything of interest going on.
 You gotta be able to read, though.
 Perhaps your cellmate can spell out the phonemes for you?
-Leave us a note in the Guestbook, sniff out the latest news.
+You can leave us a note in the Guestbook, to which Senor Gordon will immediately respond.
+Do you envy those who seem to have permanent and intimate connections to trend-mongers?
+Come in out of the cold with our latest insider news roundup.

-SOCIAL MEDIA: At the bottom of this page, you'll find a plethora of compelling social media, streaming and shopping experience possibility selection choices, enabling you to pluck the low-hanging fruit while simultaneously appealing to the lowest common denominator.
-If you can't figure out how to use the scroll bar or are simply too pissed, click here.
+SOCIAL MEDIA: At the bottom of this page, you'll find a plethora of compelling social media, streaming and shopping choices.
+All these scenarios have been thoroughly validated and penetratingly ruggedized for your enhanced mammalian pleasure.
+If you can't figure out how to use the scroll bar to get down there, or are simply too pissed, click here.

 I CARN EAR YA!
-While you're at it, here's a free Martin Gordon mobile app for Android devices.
-They are a kind of extra-terrestrial mobile phone, if we understand it correctly.
+While you're at it, here's a free Monsieur Martin Gordon mobile app for Android devices.
+It's the go-to app for any alien who wants to impress his fellow life-forms, especially those with big tits.

 But nothing will stop us in our tireless effort to encourage you to live your dream, love your life, get your finger out, eat it all up, think of the starving children in Africa and so on.
 Mammal Part VI concealed in Newsletter 24.